-Corporate Social Responsibility
+Corporate Social Responsibility (CSR)

 Businesses are also expected to maintain a certain level of responsibility in the way they run their operations.
 A company can be viewed as ethically irresponsible if it knowingly brings harm to the environment or if its business tactics cause employees to be treated unfairly.

-MBA Teaches Ethics
+MBA Teaches Ethical Behavior

 Corporate social responsibility is understood in multiple ways.
-For some, it is a business tactic by which a company donates money, goods and/or volunteer hours towards a worthwhile cause such as the homeless, or the local education system.
+For some, it is a business tactic by which a company donates money, goods and/or volunteer hours toward a worthwhile cause such as the homeless population or the local education system.
 There are multiple outlets and means by which a company can demonstrate that it is socially responsible.
 However, corporate social responsibility is also the way in which a company chooses to run itself.
 The effects a company has on the environment or the way in which it treats its employees also play a part in what makes any given company socially responsible.
 You can learn how to make morally sound decisions for your company or business when you earn your MBA online.

-Learn more about the Texas A&M-Corpus Christi online MBA program.
+Learn more about the Texas A&M University-Corpus Christi online MBA program.